mathan-ponraj/Laptop-Price-And-Recommendation-System/README.md

-## Live Demo

-Try the interactive laptop price prediction and recommendation app online:
+# Laptop Price & Recommendation System — End-to-End ML Project

+**Live Demo:**
 [Streamlit App - Laptop Price & Recommendation System](https://laptop-price-and-recommendation-system-icvhjjspmfrmmy2rfmtuaq.streamlit.app/)
----
-# Laptop Price & Recommendation System – End-to-End ML Project

-A complete machine learning solution that predicts laptop prices based on technical specifications and recommends budget-friendly models.
-This project demonstrates an end-to-end ML workflow, including data preprocessing, model building, explainability with SHAP, and deployment using Streamlit.

----

-## Project Overview

-The objective is to predict laptop prices based on specifications like RAM, storage, CPU, GPU, and OS, and recommend laptops that fit within a user-defined budget.
-The workflow focuses on building a robust machine learning model and delivering a deployable web app for practical user interaction.

----

-## Features

-- **Data Preprocessing Pipeline**
-  - Cleaned a dataset of 1,300+ laptop records by removing units (GB, TB, kg).
-  - Extracted processor brand, version, and GPU brand.
-  - Engineered total storage capacity (e.g., SSD + HDD combinations).
-  - Encoded categorical variables and scaled numerical features for modelling.

-- **Model Building & Evaluation**
-  - Trained multiple models (Linear Regression, Random Forest, XGBoost).
-  - Achieved an R² score of **0.91** with XGBoost, with an RMSE of **₹4,500**.
-  - Hyperparameter tuning was performed to optimise model performance.

-- **Recommendation Engine**
-  - Developed a recommendation logic that filters laptops based on budget, RAM, CPU preferences, and storage capacity.
-  - Improved recommendation accuracy by **40%** through iterative testing on sample queries.

-- **Explainable ML (XAI)**
-  - Applied SHAP to visualise feature contributions affecting price predictions.
-  - Identified **Processor Name**, **RAM**, and **Brand** as the top three influential factors on price.

-- **Deployment with Streamlit**
-  - Built a user-friendly web interface that allows users to input laptop specifications and receive price predictions and recommendations in real-time.
-  - Deployed the Streamlit app for interactive testing and demonstrations.

----
+## Problem Statement (Using the STAR Method)

+### Situation
+Choosing the right laptop can be confusing.
+With hundreds of models across different brands, buyers often struggle to find the best laptop that fits their budget and performance needs.
+Many end up discovering better options only after purchasing, which leads to regret and uncertainty.

+### Task
+To develop an intelligent system that can predict laptop prices and recommend better alternatives within a user-defined budget, helping buyers make smarter decisions.

+### Action
+Built a complete machine learning pipeline that:
+- Predicts laptop prices based on key specifications (CPU, RAM, storage, GPU, brand, etc.)
+- Recommends top laptop options within a given price range.
+- Delivers results through an interactive Streamlit web app and an analytical Power BI dashboard.

+### Result
+- Achieved R² = 0.91 using XGBoost after tuning.
+- Improved recommendation accuracy by 40%.
+- Built a fully deployed web app for real-time user interaction.
+- Designed a Power BI dashboard to visualize pricing trends and patterns.

+## Project Workflow

+### 1. Data Collection & Loading
+- Collected the laptop dataset from Kaggle.
+- Loaded and explored the dataset using Pandas for initial inspection and validation.

+### 2. Data Preprocessing
+- Removed unwanted keywords, special characters, and extra spaces from laptop names.
+- Cleaned numerical fields (e.g., GB, TB, kg) and standardized units.
+- Detected and removed outliers using statistical methods (IQR-based filtering) to ensure model stability.

+### 3. Feature Engineering & Selection
+- Extracted key attributes such as processor brand, processor version, GPU type, and total storage.
+- Applied SHAP analysis to identify the most influential features affecting price prediction.

+### 4. Model Development
+- Implemented and compared Random Forest and XGBoost models.
+- Conducted hypothesis testing and hyperparameter tuning to optimize performance.
+- Used A/B testing to determine the better-performing model for final deployment.

+### 5. Model Evaluation
+- Final model achieved an R² score of 0.91 and RMSE ≈ ₹4,500.
+- XGBoost performed best in terms of accuracy and generalization.

+### 6. Deployment
+- Deployed the trained model using Streamlit to create an interactive web interface.
+- Integrated user inputs for price, RAM, and storage to display predictions and top recommendations in real time.

+### 7. Power BI Dashboard
+- Designed a Power BI dashboard to analyze pricing trends, distribution by brand, and category-wise comparisons.
+- Helped visualize how specifications influence laptop pricing patterns.

 ## Technologies Used

-- Python
+- Programming Language: Python
-- Pandas, NumPy
-- Scikit-learn (Pipeline, ColumnTransformer, Regression Models)
-- XGBoost
-- SHAP (Explainability)
+- Libraries: Pandas, NumPy, Scikit-learn, XGBoost, SHAP
-- Matplotlib, Seaborn (Visualisation)
+- Visualization: Matplotlib, Seaborn, Power BI
-- Streamlit (Web App Deployment)
+- Deployment: Streamlit
+- Data Source: Kaggle Laptop Dataset

 ---

-## Project Structure
+## Repository Structure
 ```
 Laptop_Price_Recommendation_System/
 ├── README.md # Project documentation